Zero-Hopf Bifurcation of Limit Cycles in Certain Differential Systems: Introduction

 The method of averaging has been studied extensively both in theory and for applications.
 Here we recall some of the known results that are particularly relevant to the problem.
-Llibre and Zhang proved in \cite{JLXZ09} that up to the first order in $\varepsilon$ (i.e., $k=1$), $\ell=2^{n-3}$ limit cycles can bifurcate from the origin of a perturbed system for which the coefficient matrix of the linear part has eigenvalues $\varepsilon a\pm bi$ and $\varepsilon c_s$ for $s=3,\ldots,n$.
+Llibre and Zhang proved in \cite{JLXZ09} that up to the first order in $\varepsilon$, $H_1(n,2)=2^{n-3}$ limit cycles can bifurcate from the origin of a perturbed system for which the coefficient matrix of the linear part has eigenvalues $\varepsilon a\pm bi$ and $\varepsilon c_s$ for $s=3,\ldots,n$.
 They showed for the first time that the number of bifurcated limit cycles can grow exponentially with the dimension $n$, and applied their results to certain fourth-order differential equations as well as a simplified Marchuk model that describes immune response.
-Later, Pi and Zhang in \cite{PZ2009} extended the result of \cite{JLXZ09} for $m=2$ to that for general $m\geq2$, showing that $\ell$ limit cycles can bifurcate from the origin with either $\ell\geq m^{n-2}/2$ for $m$ even or $\ell\geq m^{n-2}$ for $m$ odd.
+Later, Pi and Zhang \cite{PZ2009} extended the result of \cite{JLXZ09} for $m=2$ to that for general $m\geq2$, showing that either $H_1(n,m)\geq m^{n-2}/2$ for $m$ even or $H_1(n,m)\geq m^{n-2}$ for $m$ odd.
 This is the first result showing that the number of limit cycles from a zero-Hopf bifurcation is a power function in the degree of the system.
-Recently, Barreira and others \cite{BLV18} proved that $\ell$ limit cycles can bifurcate from the origin with $\ell=3^{n-2}$ for $m=3$, $\ell\leq6^{n-2}$ for $m=4$, and $\ell\leq4\cdot5^{n-2}$ for $m=5$.
-In particular, $\ell=2$ for $m=4$ and $n=3$, and $\ell=5$ for $m=5$ and $n=3$.
+Recently, Barreira and others \cite{BLV18} proved that $H_1(n,3)=3^{n-2}$, $H_1(n,4)\leq6^{n-2}$, and $H_1(n,5)\leq4\cdot5^{n-2}$.
+In particular, $H_1(3,4)=2$ and $H_1(3,5)=5$.
 Some detailed analysis for special situations of system \eqref{equ-3} in low dimensions may be found in \cite{LBS07,LMB09,LV11,BBM17}.